RHIT-CSSE/csse332/Homework/UserspaceThreadsLab2/README.md

 Standalone 1, these should all continue to work.
 In practice, you may discover some bugs.

+One common bug has to do with yielding.
+So most folks, when initially building a solution, call the function yield from their signal handler.
+This makes sense, but once we need to think about masking an issue arises.

+  1. If yield is called from a signal handler, then it should NOT mask alarms because you cannot safely unmask alarms from within a signal handler (see rule 6 above)
+  2. If yield is called from user code, it should mask alarms because otherwise we will transition between threads with alarming unmasked.

+Because it is not consistent, we need 2 different yield functions - one for calling from the handler and one for calling from user code.

 Note that this code uses write to do all it's printing (for the reasons discussed above).
 Be aware that you should not mix write and printfs for debugging, because they will not print chronologically